khaldoun-xyz/standard/README.md

 ### Vim

 We don't mind if you don't want use Vim or Vim motions.
 Still, you might enjoy the benefits of using it.
+Besides, it's part of [Khaldoun's installer script](/setup/README.md).
+So why wouldn't you give it a try?

 #### Vim motions